SupercraftD/SupercraftD/README.md

 # What I'm Doing Right Now

-I'm currently working on a game with a friend.
-I am the developer and he is the art.
+I'm currently working on random small projects with p5.js, godot, etc.

 Other than that, I work on small projects in Godot, Python, and other!
 Sometimes I find small GitHub repos and work on them a little bit!

-If you want more updates, I rarely post on Reddit and Twitter!
-My social is down there somewhere

 # My Socials